Your QuickBuild home

 A timeline to give you an idea on how fast a QuickBuild Home generally takes to Shell Build, lockup stage.

-This timeline is based on the QuickBuild shell built service:
+This timeline is based on the QuickBuild Shell build service:

 Day 1